philkwek/ID_assignment2_NatureBuddy/README.md

 - Updated CSS of landing page and updated buttons for confirming location
 - Added experimental code to test feasibility of a Dark Mode toggle for the app

+### 7/1/2021
+- Properly implemented a toggle Dark Mode on landing page
+    - Fixed CSS colors for dark mode for visibility

 ## Credits

 ### Media